-League One Lowdown: Crewe Alexandra
+League Two Lowdown: Crewe Alexandra

 Feature by Jim Bonner

-A closer look at the Railwaymen.
+A closer look at the Railwaymen and Gresty Road.

 Chairman: John Bowler

-Last Season: League Two - 7th (Play-off Winners)
+Last Season: League One - 24th (Relegated)

 Nickname: The Railwaymen, Alex

-Portsmouth vs Crewe: Saturday, October 13th (3pm)
+Portsmouth vs Crewe: Saturday, March 4th(3pm)

-Crewe vs Portsmouth: Saturday, March 2nd (3pm)
+Crewe vs Portsmouth: Saturday, August 13th (3pm)

 The Manager: Steve Davis